defano/wyldcard/README.md

 HyperTalk Java is attempt to recreate HyperCard's functionality in Java.
 It presently supports these features:

 * Create, save and open stacks of cards containing graphics, buttons and text fields.
 Cards support a foreground and background layer; buttons come in a variety of styles similar to HyperCard's (including radio buttons, checkboxes and combo-box menus); text fields can contain rich (formatted) text.
-* Buttons and fields are scriptable in the HyperTalk language.
+* Buttons, fields, cards, backgrounds and stacks are scriptable in the HyperTalk language.
+Messages are trappable and follow HyperCard's message passing order.
-* The full suite of original MacPaint-like tools, patterns, and 2D transforms (i.e., perspective, distort, rotate, invert); integrates with the system clipboard to provide cut-and-paste between applications.
+* The full suite of paint tools, patterns, and 2D transforms (i.e., perspective, distort, rotate, invert); integrates with the system clipboard to provide cut-and-paste between applications.
-* Much of the HyperTalk language has been implemented, including a variety of commands (`ask "How are you today?"`, `sort the lines of bkgnd field 13`); flow control constructs (`if`, `repeat`); part properties (`the width of me`, `the textFont of`); event messaging (`send doSomethingCool to card button id 1`); built-in and user-defined functions and script handlers (`the mouseLoc`, `the long date`); and compound prepositional text chunk operations (`put the first word of "Hello World" after the second item of the third line of card field "data"`).
+* Much of the HyperTalk language has been implemented including a variety of commands (`ask "How are you today?"`, `sort the lines of bkgnd field 13`); flow control constructs (`if`, `repeat`); part properties (`the width of me`, `the textFont of`); event messaging (`send doSomethingCool to card button id 1`); built-in and user-defined functions and script handlers (`the mouseLoc`, `the long date`); and compound prepositional text chunk operations (`put the first word of "Hello World" after the second item of the third line of card field "data"`).
 * UI design maintains high fidelity to original software with window, palette and menu structure similar to HyperCard.

 ### Notable absences